 What do I mean by “optimize” a webpage?

 The optimization I’m going to explain will create user optimized pages.
-In the pursuit of SEO and CRO for websites, it’s easy to overlook the broader, big-picture idea.
+In the pursuit of SEO and CRO by using regular tactics like the strategy of PBN backlinks; however, when it comes to this one we have to keep in mind that it can be risky if you don’t follow a good process when creating them.
+It’s easy to overlook the broader, big-picture idea.
 First and foremost, a site must be optimized for the user.
-Here’s how you can do that.
+SERPninja, a backlink-provider remains unrivalled in delivering powerful high-quality backlinks, which do not degrade over time, and which optimise webpages to the optimum.
+And Here’s how you can do that.

 How to Optimize Each Page